nikp123/xava/README.md

 ### Capturing audio

-The idea is that on most systems this should "just work" out of the box, if not, keep reading.
+The idea is that on most systems this should "just work" out of the box.
+If not, keep reading.

 The ``[input]`` section of the config file controls how audio should behave.